lisa-bob/aBasicReactAndNodejsWebApp/README.md

-# a basic react WebApp
+# a basic React and Node.js WebApp
 react for frontend und node.js for backend

 ## Step 1
-smile because today is a wonderful day :D then go into the backend folger and run
+smile because today is a wonderful day :D then go into the backend folder and run
 ```bash
 npm start
 ```